-Additional User Fees
+User Fees

-The community can charge fees to the users of specific recreation facilities, or for enrollment in recreation programs.
-User fees can provide substantial support for park facilities.
-Other communities throughout Michigan have established user fees for swimming pools, tennis courts, the use of lighted athletic fields, and the use of indoor facilities.
-User fees are a promising source of funding in a municipality if used selectively for specific facilities and services.
+Northville currently charge fees to the users of specific recreation facilities and for enrollment in various recreation programs.
+User fees provide substantial support for park facilities in communities throughout Michigan.
+These fees are a promising source of funding in any municipality if used selectively and thoughtfully for specific facilities and services.
+Ongoing evaluation of market rates in similar communities can ensure this funding source is capitalized on appropriately.